Poland in July: tips for making the most of your summer in Poland

 Water parks in Poland

 July is the warmest month in Poland.
-Also in July, the highest rainfall in Poland is recorded.
+Also in July.
 Water parks are the perfect way to escape the heat or hide from the rain!

-Our post Water parks in Poland features 10+ aquaparks – most of them offer outdoor pools as well, which is worth taking advantage of it now – the best weather for outdoor swimming in Poland is usually only in July and August.
+Our post Water parks in Poland: indoor and outdoor aquaparks in Poland features 18 aquaparks – most of them offer outdoor pools as well, which is worth taking advantage of it now – the best weather for outdoor swimming in Poland is usually only in July and August.

 Tropikana Water Park in Gołębiewski Hotel in Mikołajki, Masuria – the region of lakes